 Happiness comes from gratitude and listening to your heart.

-Happiness comes from being grateful for who we are and what we have.
+Happiness comes from being grateful for who you are and what you have.
 When you focus your energy on gratitude your perspective shifts, everything changes.
 Gratitude fills the hole inside.

-This perspective shifts also allows you to become clear on the things that bring you the most joy.
+This perspective shift also allows you to become clear on the things that bring you the most joy.
 These are sign posts.
-If you pay attention to them, lean in and start following them, you'll begin to chart a path to a fulfilling life (instead of feeling trapped in one soul sucking desert after another).
+If you pay attention to them, lean in, and start following them.
+You'll begin to chart a path to a fulfilling life (instead of feeling trapped in one soul-sucking place after another).